devbret/youtube-playlists-tracker-app/README.md

 ![Thirteen different graphs, each displaying a unique metric.](https://hosting.photobucket.com/images/i/bernhoftbret/application-usage-analytics.png)

-You will notice while using the application, each basic interaction is logged in a file named `app_log.csv`.
+You will notice while using the application, each basic interaction is logged in a local file named `app_log.csv`.
 This file powers thirteen data analysis tools, intended to help users of the YouTube Playlists Tracker App discover their personal habits and preferences over time.

 ## Network Graph Feature

 ![A visualization of the interconnections shared by each YouTuber and playlist.](https://hosting.photobucket.com/images/i/bernhoftbret/game-and-youtuber-network-graph.png)

-There is also a network graph feature, displaying the interconnections shared by your saved games and YouTubers.
-This tool is useful for exploring how any collected playlists and gamers relate with each other.
+There is also a network graph feature, interactively displaying any connections shared by your saved playlist categories and individual YouTubers.
+This tool is useful for quickly exploring how any collected playlists and gamers relate with each other.

 ## Other Thoughts

 The intended use of this program is collecting and tracking the user's viewing progress with video game playthroughs on YouTube.
 Which are almost always organized as linkable playlists.
-But one could feasibly use this application to curate any variety of hyperlinked resources.
+But one could feasibly use this application to curate any variety of hypermedia resources.